maptz/Maptz.VSCode.Extensions.CamelCaseNavigation/ReadMe.md

 ## Release Notes

+### Version 0.3.53

+- Fixed a bug that prevented the selection from scrolling into view when the cursor moves out of view.

 ### Version 0.3.51

 - Added a feature for interface definitions in CSharp and Typescript modes.
 By default an interface definition like `ISomeThing` is treated as three camel parts: `I-Some-Thing`.
 This feature can be turned off by setting "maptz.camelCaseNavigation.csharpmode" to `false` in your user settings.